neryus/email-developer-handbook/resources.md

 Online animated gif maker and editor.
 Upload and edit images for free.
 Create, crop, resize, optimize and split animated gifs with ease.

 ###[JPEGmini](http://www.jpegmini.com/)
 Image optimizer for desktop MAC and PC.
 It optimizes jpeg image size without lose in quality.
-Also have web service, didn't tried they web service, so don't know how good it is.
+Also have [web service](http://www.jpegmini.com/), upload photo and after you will be able to download optimized version.